 And it would look like this once posted:

 There are plenty of other ways you can get more out of Slack.
+Why not try mastering all the Slack commands?
 The team communication platform gives you a ton of ways not only to customize your Slack experience, but to make it work with all your favorite services.
 But if you and your team are open to other options, take a look at these free Slack alternatives.